‘The president of the United States is the whistleblower,’ Stephen Miller says

 As vice president, Joe Biden pressured Ukraine to fire the top prosecutor, Viktor Shokin, who Biden and other Western officials said was not sufficiently pursuing corruption cases.
 At the time, the investigation into Burisma was dormant, according to former Ukrainian and U.S. officials.

-House Democrats have begun an impeachment inquiry into Trump’s actions following the release last week of the whistleblower complaint as well as a rough transcript of a July phone call in which Trump repeatedly urged Ukranian President Volodymyr Zelensky to investigate Joe Biden.
+House Democrats have begun an impeachment inquiry into Trump’s actions following the release last week of the whistleblower complaint as well as a rough transcript of a July phone call in which Trump repeatedly urged Ukrainian President Volodymyr Zelensky to investigate Joe Biden.

 Among those expressing alarm Sunday was Bossert, a rare official with ties to Trump to venture criticism of the president.